MarioKartCentral/MarioKartCentral/docs/frontend.md

   - [Build Process](#build-process)
   - [Testing](#testing)

-This document details the frontend architecture of the MarioKartCentral application, covering the technology choices, code organization, and implementation patterns.
+This document details the frontend architecture of the MKCentral application, covering the technology choices, code organization, and implementation patterns.

 ## Overview